takeiteasy/pyglsl/README.md

 # import shader module (shader.py)
 from shader import export as test_shader

-# NOTE: You can compile each stage individually by using the Stage class.
+# NOTE: You can compile each stage individually by using the *Stage classes.
 This is if you
 #       don't want to use the ShaderDef class inside of your pyglsl shader.
 # from pyglsl import VertexStage, FragmentStage
 # from shader import vert_shader, frag_shader, perspective_projection